tsteinholz/StickRPG/README.md

 4. Create a Pull Request and repeat!

 ## History
 This game was originally build from 2003-2005 by XGenStudios.
-They build their game closed source on the flash game platform.
-I used to love to play stick RPG all the time, I remember having all the coolest things, being super rich, strong successful.
-It was just an amazing time and to help me learn html5/js and all that stuff I wanted to go back to what seems like a decently simple game and expand upon it in an open-source way that can involve a community.
+They built their game on the adobe flash platform for browsers.
+I used to play stick RPG all the time, I remember having all the coolest things, being super rich, strong successful.
+It was just an amazing time and I wanted to recreate that fun while learning javascript / coffeescript as well as html5 and all this other cool stuff.